Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

 This dashboard displays:

-- The stacked number of requests per second (about 20req/s in total, with a 50ms delay between requests), per outbound IP;
+- The stacked number of requests per second (about 20req/s in total, with a 50ms delay between requests) per outbound IP;

-- The load times, per outbound IP;
+- The load times per outbound IP;

 - The % of HTTP errors in total requests.

-Adding an Egress NAT Policy
+Adding an Egress Gateway Policy

-To demonstrate the HA Egress Gateway feature, we are going to apply the following Cilium Egress NAT Policy to the cluster:
+To demonstrate the HA Egress Gateway feature, we are going to apply the following Cilium Egress Policy to the cluster:

 The podSelector